 For those of you who’ve ever loved a dog…

 I was 20 years old and looking for love in all the wrong places.
 I knew that my neediness and insecurities were natural boy repellants, and yet I felt this desperation to love something, something outside of myself.

 And then I looked in the right place…the SPCA.

-In his young years he ate everything.
+In his young years, he ate everything.
 He ate 12 pairs of shoes, a couch, candles, books – you name it.
-Any time I left the house he would go into panic mode (similar to what I did with my boyfriends – minus the shoe eating).
-He wanted to be with me at all times.
-And so he became my sidekick – where I went, Bowser went.
+Anytime I left, he would go into panic mode (similar to what I did with my boyfriends – minus the shoe eating).
+He wanted to be with me at all times, so, he became my sidekick – where I went, Bowser went.